 If you would like to try it out, simply order your favorite frappuccino at Starbucks and ask for it affogato-style.

-In case you like other drinks like lattes, you can order it affogato-style as well.
-However, the affogato-style was originally created by Starbucks with the frappuccino in mind.
+If you like other drinks like lattes, you can also order it an affogato-style.
+However, Starbucks originally created the affogato style with the frappuccino in mind.

-Caffeine: When ordering a frappuccino in “affogato-style”, you are adding an additional shot of espresso.
+Caffeine: When ordering a frappuccino in “affogato-style”, you add an additional espresso shot.
 To calculate the total caffeine content, simply add 75 mg to the base caffeine amount in the frappuccino you’re ordering.

 How to Pronounce Affogato

 If you are unfamiliar with the word affogato, you’re probably unsure how to pronounce it.
 No worries!
 We’ve all been there.

 Here is a video to further help you out.